mariadb-corporation/MaxScale/Documentation/About/Limitations.md

   the query will be routed to the first available server.
 This possibly returns an error about database rights instead of a missing database.

+* The preparation of a prepared statement is routed to all servers.
+The execution of a prepared statement is routed to the first available server or to the server pointed by a routing hint attached to the query.
+As text protocol prepared statements are relatively rare, prepared statements can't be considered as supported in schemarouter

 ## Avrorouter limitations (avrorouter)

 The avrorouter does not support the following data types and conversions.